1. You found us! Yay!

 The meters on the dark-green IO unit are D/A (upper) and A/D (lower) converter levels and the two knobs next to them are digital gain/attenuation before D/A and after A/D.

 The top-left meters are monitor/output meters and show the level that's going to be written to the file when you bounce the track.
-The inner two columns show the sample peak level and the outer two show rms/VU level with 300ms averaging.
+The inner two columns show the sample peak level and the outer two show RMS/VU level with 300ms averaging.
+You can change RMS meters to LUFS meters and turn on/off the meter history for additional information.

 When you're happy with what you're hearing, click the BOUNCE button in the lower-right corner.
 That will open a pop-up where you can name your processed file and select the target sample rate.
 We took great care in adjusting the resampler's parameters to get the best possible sound quality (we're using the SoxR resampler library) but if you want complete control over that process, choose 192kHz and resample the bounce with your own sample rate converter of choice.